17 Fun Facts About Airplane!

 12. A BIT ABOUT BLIND POLISH AIRLINE PILOTS WAS WRITTEN AND FILMED.

 Blind singer José Feliciano, and lookalikes of blind singers Ray Charles and Stevie Wonder, played Polish airline co-pilots.
 The Polish-American League protested, and it was determined by the writer-directors that the idea wasn’t funny enough to stay in the movie.

-Ted Striker raced back and forth between the sets of Angie and Airplane! for two very busy weeks.
+Robert Hays, the actor who played Ted Striker, had to race back and forth between the sets of Angie and Airplane! for two very busy weeks.
 The theme song to Angie was performed by the one and only Maureen McGovern.

 He can even fly the ones with four engines.

-He sold portable fart machines for $7.00 apiece on set, causing a brief epidemic of fart noises emanating from most of the cast and crew and delaying production.
+Leslie Nielsen sold portable fart machines for $7 apiece on set, causing a brief epidemic of fart noises emanating from most of the cast and crew and delaying production.
 When they were shooting Hays’s close-up, Nielsen used the machine after every other word of his line, “Mr. Striker, can you land this plane?”

-After screenings at three college campuses and two theaters, it was cut to 88 minutes.
+After screenings at three college campuses and two theaters, the film was cut down to 88 minutes.